Paris Conference

 A late 2024 article in Science described potential risks from the creation of mirror bacteria—synthetic bacteria in which all biomolecules are the mirror-image versions of natural ones.
 The analysis, authored by a group including many who had previously hoped to develop such organisms in the coming decades, explains how the risks of mirror bacteria could be unprecedentedly severe and calls for further discussion to chart a responsible path forward.

-This Conference is the first in a series of international meetings that will bring together a wide range of stakeholders to discuss and address the feasibility and risks of efforts to develop mirror life.
-The Conference will commence on 12th June with a publicly-streamed Symposium sharing the state of scientific understanding on these topics with a broad audience.
-On 13th June, a series of expert workshops will be held to begin addressing outstanding questions.
+This Conference was the first in a series of international meetings bringing together a wide range of stakeholders to discuss and address the feasibility and risks of efforts to develop mirror life.
+The Conference began on 12th June with a publicly-streamed Symposium that shared the current state of scientific understanding on these topics with a broad audience.
+On 13th June, a series of expert workshops were held to begin addressing outstanding questions.

 Symposium